 The outcome is obvious - our results at all ages are excellent and a tribute to our teaching staff and a carefully planned curriculum.

-Headline GCSE results for 2015 - 85% pass rate A* to C including English and Maths
+Headline GCSE results for 2017 - 89% pass rate A* to C (or equivalents) including English and Maths

 We publish our GCSE results to cover a four-year period (and are thus an average) as we are a non-selective school and this gives a fairer reflection of the performance of Ballard School pupils who leave at the end of Year 11.
 Despite being non-selective, our pupils mostly achieve at a level well above expectations (as indicated in their CAT assessments – cognitive ability tests).
 Individual success stories cannot easily be seen in statistics as we often find ourselves rejoicing as much with the pupil who has secured a full set of ‘passes’ (above C grade), when he or she was only predicted to obtain for or five, as we do with the pupil who gains twelve GCSEs at A and A* level!